Brecon mum Cath Pendleton has swum the English channel.

-An ex-RAF police woman is swimming the English Channel to raise money for charity wearing just a bather, goggles and a silicone hat.
+Then ex-RAF police woman did it in 16h 45mins wearing just a bather, goggles and a silcone hat.

-The boat will be alongside her the whole way, keeping her safe by navigating the safest route to cross one of the world’s busiest shipping lanes, with around 500 ships passing through it every day.
+The boat was alongside her the whole way, keeping her safe by navigating the safest route to cross one of the world’s busiest shipping lanes, with around 500 ships passing through it every day.

-Cath, who now lives near Merthyr Tydfil, told us the water temperature is expected to be around 17-18°C but she is no stranger to ice-cold waters.
+Before the challenge Cath , who now lives near Merthyr Tydfil, told us the water temperature would be around 17-18°C but she is no stranger to ice-cold waters.

 In fact, ice-swimming is a big hobby of hers.